ampl/ampl.github.io/docs/source/solvers/mosek/options.md

       0*/1: whether to assist testing & debugging, e.g., by outputting auxiliary information.

+tech:logfile (logfile)
+      Log file name.
+Note that if outlev is set to 0, there will be no output written.

 tech:optionfile (optionfile, option:file)
       Name of an AMPL solver option file to read (surrounded by 'single' or "double" quotes if the name contains blanks).
 Lines that start with #